Steven L. West: Addiction Issues Among Persons with Disabilities

 West has also been instrumental in developing a body of research to indicate that the number of barriers to access in substance abuse treatment facilities is numerous.
 In a national self-report survey of treatment centers in the United States, he and his colleagues found rates of access barriers to be commonplace.
 33 Using a self-report survey, respondents were queried not only about the physical accessibility of their facilities, but also about the programmatic accessibility of their services.
 Substantial numbers of barriers to physical access were found.
 Some 20% of respondents reported that they did not have accessible restrooms, about 25% did not have accessible entrances, and 26% of residential centers did not have accessible bathing facilities.
 The vast majority (84%) of all facilities did not have anyone on staff that could use American Sign Language (ASL) or signed English.
 Similarly, most (95%) could not produce materials in Braille, nor did the majority maintain Braille or other accessible format materials (88%).
 The respondents also overwhelmingly acknowledged that they were uncertain as to how to obtain interpreter services or alternate format materials.
 He and his colleagues replicated such findings with samples of treatment providers in Great Britain and Canada as well.

 He was awarded the Young Investigator Award by the American Society of Addiction Medicine in 2005.

-Personal life

-West resides with his wife and two sons in Memphis, Tennessee.